- Publications and resources

-Details can be found in the Part 101 Manual of Standards (MOS) and changes include:
+Details of the training requirements can be found in the Part 101 Manual of Standards (MOS).
+Changes include:

 - a new RePL training course syllabus, including aeronautical knowledge and practical flying components.
 This will include examination, flight testing and licence upgrade requirements (details in MOS Chapter 2)